 When you get your bills down low or to a manageable amount, go to step 3.

 Keep a spreadsheet of your debt payoff and your budget.

 THE THIRD STEP IS TO STOP BAD FINANCIAL HABITS WHEN YOU START TO SAVE

 Open a savings account, and have money automatically transferred from your paycheck or your checking account to your savings account – at least 100 dollars a month.

 Now you are saving money by not paying market rent, at least 400 per month and the 100 auto deduct to your savings account.
 You should be able to save 500 per month.

-Keep a spreadsheet of your savings and timeline for savings.
+Keep a spreadsheet of your savings and a timeline for savings.

-Pay extra to credit card principle every single month.
+Pay extra to the credit card principal every single month.
 Pay off the lowest balances first.